Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Introduction

-\textbf{Fixed-horizon high-probability guarantees for SGD.} A vast literature develops \emph{nonasymptotic} convergence guarantees for stochastic gradient (and mirror-descent-type) methods that hold with high probability at a \emph{pre-specified} iteration horizon.
+\textbf{Fixed-horizon optimality guarantees for convex SGD.} A vast literature develops \emph{nonasymptotic} convergence guarantees for stochastic gradient (and mirror-descent–type) methods that hold with high probability at a \emph{pre-specified} iteration horizon.
 Early robust frameworks for stochastic convex optimization established high-probability bounds under bounded or sub-Gaussian noise assumptions, providing optimal oracle complexity guarantees for stochastic approximation and stochastic programming~\cite{nemirovski2009robust,lan2012optimal}.
 Related work also studied statistical validation of mirror-descent–type stochastic approximation methods, providing confidence bounds for the optimal objective value at a fixed iteration horizon rather than under adaptive or continuously monitored stopping rules~\cite{lan2012validation}.
 Parallel developments in machine learning emphasized refined nonasymptotic analyses of stochastic approximation algorithms, including explicit bias--variance tradeoffs and finite-time rates for averaged iterates~\cite{moulines2011non,bach2013non,dieuleveut2016nonparametric}.
 Subsequent work sharpened fixed-horizon high-probability bounds across a range of regimes, including nonsmooth and strongly convex objectives, and clarified when optimal rates can be achieved by averaging versus last-iterate solutions~\cite{rakhlin2012making,shamir2013stochastic,harvey2019tight,harvey2019simple,jain2021making}.
 Complementary information-theoretic lower bounds characterize the fundamental limits of stochastic convex optimization at fixed confidence levels~\cite{agarwal2012information}.
-More recent contributions extend fixed-horizon high-probability guarantees beyond light-tailed noise models, including heavy-tailed settings handled via gradient clipping and related robustification techniques~\cite{gorbunov2020stochastic,cutkosky2021high}, as well as general boosting and robust-estimation wrappers that convert low-probability guarantees into high-confidence ones~\cite{davis2021low}.
+More recent contributions extend fixed-horizon high-probability guarantees beyond light-tailed noise models, including heavy-tailed settings handled via gradient clipping and related robustification techniques~\cite{gorbunov2020stochastic}, as well as general boosting and robust-estimation wrappers that convert low-probability guarantees into high-confidence ones~\cite{davis2021low}.
 Together, these works provide sharp finite-time guarantees at prescribed horizons and confidence levels.
-However, these guarantees are intrinsically \emph{fixed-time}: they do not yield confidence sets or optimality certificates that remain valid uniformly over time under continuous monitoring or adaptive stopping without additional union bounds or restarts, motivating the time-uniform approach pursued in this paper.
-Viewed differently, the present work does not seek to refine convergence rates for SGD, but rather to introduce a complementary, time-uniform notion of statistical validity for stochastic optimization algorithms, in which stopping times are treated as random, data-dependent objects subject to formal inference.
+However, these guarantees are intrinsically fixed-time: they are stated for pre-specified horizons and do not remain valid under continuous monitoring or data-dependent stopping without additional union bounds or restarts.